roman-milk/roman-milk.github.io/leelee.md

  Lee Ann forgot for the moment all that she had been.
 She was winding down from a gorgeous orgasm.
 Feeling like a young girl, being fed by a wonderful earth mother, she suckled on a comforting, big black teat.
 She buried her face in the large soft pillows of her mistress breasts.

  "Yes, mistress, thank you mistress.
 My wonderful mistress will take care of little Leelee, forever," Lee Ann murmured, from around a nipple.
-Report_Story #1